-He is now set to study a Foundation Diploma in Art & Design at the University Centre Truro & Penwith.
-Gabe will be applying to study Architecture at the University of Cambridge from September 2024 and will be guided through his application with help from the College, including taking part in its Oxbridge Support Programme.
+He is now set to study Architecture at the University of Cambridge from September 2024 and will be guided through his application with help from the College, including taking part in its Oxbridge Support Programme.
 When I got the news I couldn't quite believe it, I really didn't think that I'd get the top score.
 It's all been a surprise but I am very happy that lots of hard work over the last two years has paid off.